swalehmwadime/British-Airways-Ds/README.md

 ## Data Collection

-The data for this project was collected from the Airline Quality website https://www.airlinequality.com/airline-reviews/british-airways.
+The data for this project was collected from the [Airline Quality website](https://www.airlinequality.com/airline-reviews/british-airways).
 The website contains customer reviews specifically about British Airways.
 Reviews were scraped using Python and BeautifulSoup, collecting both review text and recommendations.

 ## Data Analysis